Keshavig/dotfiles/README.md

 - Added various themes for dwm, such as tokyonight, rose-pine, monokai, etc.
 - Removed unneeded tiling modes (for me).
-- Replaced dwm with rofi.
+- Replaced dmenu with rofi.
 - Modified the keymaps to suit my needs.

 ## SLSTATUS